 As you browse these pages, you will come to appreciate that this is a vibrant parish of four church-areas, both town and rural, in which the Gospel is proclaimed and lived in many different and exciting ways.
 There is something here for everyone – people from all age groups, all backgrounds, all levels of faith, and I am sure there is something here for you.

 I hope that this website will help to answer the questions you have in relation to what the parish can provide for you sacramentally, pastorally and spiritually, and as we endeavour to live up to our Parish Mission Statement:

 “To support and challenge our community, in developing a more inclusive and vibrant parish, reflecting God’s message of love, faith, compassion and mercy.”

 I hope that you’ll see something here which will inspire you to get involved in some of the activities of the parish.
-There’s something for everyone, from the Parish Baptism Team at one end of the spectrum to the “JOY” Youth Group at the other and a whole array in between.
-I’d like to draw your attention to the fact that all Masses in St Patrick’s Cathedral are streamed live on the internet, and this can be easily accessed from this site.
+There’s something for everyone, from the Parish Pastoral Council and Parish Baptism Team at one end of the spectrum to the “JOY” Youth Group and the Children’s Liturgy Group at the other and a whole array in between.
+I’d like to draw your attention to the fact that all Masses in St Patrick’s Cathedral and St Malachy’s Church are streamed live on the internet, and this can be easily accessed from this site.

 Feel free to get in touch with me at any time.
 In the meantime, as you journey through this site, I pray in the words of St Paul: